kris-at-occ/pike-coa-lab/README.md

 # pike-coa-lab
 Install Learning Lab for COA Exam Preparation

-This **COA Lab** is based on OpenStack Pike Release and includes all components necessary to practice [COA Exam requirements] (https://www.openstack.org/coa/requirements/).
+This **COA Lab** is based on OpenStack Pike Release and includes all components necessary to practice [COA Exam requirements](https://www.openstack.org/coa/requirements/).

 **COA Lab** can be set up with: